wasp-lang/haskell-handbook/expression-problem.md

 TLDR; How do you make your code open to both adding new operations and new types without modifying existing code?

 In OOP, by default it is easy to add new types (add new class that implements existing operations) but to add new operations you need to modify the existing classes.
-In FP, by default it is easy to add new operation (new new function that pattern matches on existing types) but to add new types you need to modify the existing operations.
+In FP, by default it is easy to add new operation (new function that pattern matches on existing types) but to add new types you need to modify the existing operations.

 In OOP, the Visitor Pattern can be used to flip the problem so it is the same as in Haskell.